jdesbonnet/RCWL-0516/README.md

 The forward side of the board is the side with components.
 This side should face the objects being detected.
 Do not obstruct forward side with anything metalic.
 The back side should have clearance of more than 1cm from any metal.

+The board has the option to attach a cadmium disulphide ("CDS" on the board) light dependent resistor to disable the output when it is light, for when the board is used to control lighting.
+Attach from CDS to ground.
+Pin 9 is pulled up (=output enable) by a 1M resistor.
+Attaching the optional CDS light dependent resistor will pull  pin 9 down (=output disable) when it is _light_ -> the LDR's resistance drops.
+If the "dark" resistance of the LDR pulls pin 9 <0.7V then the chip will always be disabled; R-CDS allows you to add a resistance in parallel with the onboard 1M pullup to adjust the light level at which pin 9 is pulled <0.7V.

 ## Board header

 | Pin   | Function |